 Ron Klain is executive vice president and general counsel of Revolution LLC, an investment firm launched by AOL co-founder Steve Case in 2005.
 Revolution manages over $2 billion in assets, with a mission of building disruptive, innovative businesses that offer consumers more choice, convenience, and control in their lives.
 Prior to joining Revolution, Klain spent four years as a partner and National Practice Group Chair at O’Melveny & Myers LLP, where his practice focused on constitutional and commercial litigation, competition-related litigation in the technology sector, and corporate transactions.

-In addition to his private sector career, Ron has devoted many years to public service, most recently as White House Ebola Response Coordinator in 2014-15.
+In addition to his private-sector career, Klain has devoted many years to public service, most recently as White House Ebola Response Coordinator in 2014-15.
 Earlier, he served as a senior White House aide to President Obama responsible for implementing the Recovery Act, and chief of staff to Vice President Joe Biden from 2009 to 2011.

 He holds a J.D. from Harvard Law School and a bachelor’s degree from Georgetown University.

 Executive Vice President and General Counsel of Revolution LLC